-- Bayonet: A blade adapted to fit the muzzle end of a rifle.
-The first bayonets were made at Bayonne, France.
-The word entered the English language in 1672
+- Bayonet: A short to medium length blade adapted to fit the muzzle end of a rifle.
+The first bayonets were made at Bayonne, France around 1655, and the word "bayonet" or "bayonette" entered the English language around 1672.

-- Cutlass: Short heavy sword with curved single-edged blade used as a weapon by sailors and pirates
+- Cutlass: Heavy short sword with curved single-edged blade used by sailors and pirates

 - Dagger: A short stabbing weapon with pointed blade

 - Dirk, Durk: Single-edged Scottish dagger with blade about 15 inches (38cm) long

 - Epee, épée: Narrow double-edged or triple-edged French sword heavier than a foil with bowl-shaped bell guard used for dueling and fencing, with the opponent's entire body as its target

 - Fencing Foil: Narrow four-sided French thrusting weapon with bowl-shaped guard used for fencing, which has as its target the opponent's torso

 - Flambergé: Double-edged French sword with wavy multiple-curved or serpentine blade usually over 18 inches in length

 - Katana: Japanese single-edged sword with slight curve

 - Kris, Kriss: Malaysian double-edged dagger with wavy multiple-curved blade usually under 18 inches in length